 Heading north from Orroroo the land changes from wheat crops to sheep stations as the road to Hawker climbs into the ranges.
 It’s a lonely stretch only broken by tiny settlements and feels like the outback…open country with sweeping highway corners, crumbling stone huts, dry creek bed crossings and the wide blue sky stretches almost 360 degrees.

 By the time we got to Hawker, the girls hadn’t eaten everything yet…

 But we did need fuel.
 Definitely fill up the petrol tank here because there’s only a few petrol bowsers in this part of the world.
 It’s a cool outback roadhouse that sells everything, including some supermarket stuff.
-If you want hot food, the deli across the road, and the pub down the road, both do meals.
-There’s a historical display up the back of the shop, and a seismograph and a site for measuring earthquakes around the world.
+If you want hot food and meals head to the deli across the road or the pub down the road.
+There’s a historical display up the back of the roadhouse shop worth seeing shop and a seismograph (a site for measuring earthquakes around the world).
 If you’re a train nerd like I am, they’ve got a cool collection of old-school railway history books.
 The old Alice Springs Railway (The ORIGINAL Ghan) trundled its way through here in 1980.
-The impressive old Hawker station just up the road is the only (impressive) sign it was ever here.
+The impressive old Hawker station just up the road is the only evidence the trains were ever here.
 We got our petrol and dodged the caravans out to head up the ‘fast track’ to Lyndhurst and Marree.